bhisaac/5eFP/5eFP-SRD.md

 **Ki DC** = 10 +  WIS

+Ki and ki features are considered magic and magical effects.

 ### Flurry of Blows (Encounter, Ki)

 Immediately after you take the Attack action on your turn, you make two unarmed strikes.